bih/spotify-ruby/docs/documentation/contributing/index.md

 We're building a SDK to programmatically interact with [Spotify] using Ruby.
 It focuses on being as familiar and native to Ruby developers, from hobbyists to experts, and allowing them to be creative with music technology.

-Even more importantly, we're focusing on building software that isn't just expected to be abandoned; but rather help to experiment and define better standards for community software.
+Even more importantly, we're focusing on building software that isn't just expected to be abandoned; but rather help to experiment and define better standards for consistently maintained community software.

 [Read more about the standards we're aiming to achieve on GitHub](https://github.com/bih/spotify-ruby#introduction).